cibolabs/api-docs/pasturekey.md

 ### /adddevicepointaoi

 Add an AOI to an existing device.
 The is a POST request and it takes parameters on the endpoint path.
-These parameters describe the AOI its center and radius in decimal degrees.
+These parameters describe the AOI its center (given as longitude and latitude in decimal degrees) and radius in metres.
 The response is JSON and contains the AOI ID of the newly created AOI.

 Once the AOI is added and the backprocessing has completed then data will be able to be queried on the device and AOI with the endpoints described above.